-Basically, restricting food (like in trendy detoxes or low-fat diets) may actually cause sugar addiction behaviors like binge eating, withdrawal symptoms, and increased cravings.
+Restricting food (like in trendy detoxes or very restrictive diets) may cause sugar addiction behaviors like binge eating, withdrawal symptoms, and increased cravings.
 How ironic is this?
-The trendy diets that may claim to help you “detox from sugar” may actually be leading you to worsening sugar cravings and addictive eating behavior.
+The trendy diets that may claim to help you “detox from sugar” may lead you to addictive eating behavior.

 Diets aren’t the only thing to blame though.
 Have you ever gone the whole day at work without eating lunch?
 Skipping meals can be another form of food restriction.
 What happens we get home or even later that night?
 We want sugary treats.

 Skipping meals, paired with the standard American diet (high in simple carbohydrates and low-nutrient value) is a recipe for disaster when it comes to sugar addiction behaviors.

 The American Medical Association and the American Psychological Association have not yet recognized “food addiction” as a disease or psychiatric disorder.
 Does this mean it doesn’t exist?
 Not necessarily.